mxcube/mxcubeweb/docs/source/dev/environment.md

 (front-end)=
-### 6. Install front-end dependencies and build the UI
+### 6. Install the front-end dependencies and build the UI

 ```
 pnpm --prefix ui install